What is the Malaria Behavior Survey?

 What is involved in conducting the MBS?

-Scope: Final decisions about the scope of an MBS will often be guided by the budget available.
+Geographic Scope: Final decisions about the scope of an MBS will often be guided by the budget available.
 For countries interested in implementing a nationwide MBS, the PMI SBC Team recommends a sampling approach that provides estimates based on the major malaria transmission zones of the country, where important differences in behavioral determinants may exist.
 Other sampling approaches may include a focus on PMI target areas or geographic zones of programmatic interest.
-In order to maximize MBS coverage, co-financing with other donors may be an option.
+To maximize MBS coverage, co-financing with other donors may be an option.

 For PMI, the MBS is currently implemented through Breakthrough ACTION.
 Countries interested in fielding an MBS should contact the Interagency SBC Technical Team at PMI Headquarters to discuss sampling, budgeting, and planning for an MBS.
-Additional information about the MBS can be found in the MBS Implementation Guidelines.
+Additional information about implementing the MBS can be found in the MBS Implementation Guidelines.

 When should the MBS be fielded?
 Should it be done at the same time other household surveys are being conducted?

-The ideal time to plan for and implement the MBS may be around a periodic national strategy revision; a reorientation or shift in national goals; stagnation or lack of progress in uptake of malaria behaviors; the design phase of a new large-scale project; and/or any other transition point where behavioral data are needed to guide programmatic decision making, whether at the formative, implementation, or evaluative program stage.
-Decisions about the timing of an MBS should be made in close collaboration with host country governments, as well as any relevant donors and implementing partners.
+The ideal time to plan for and implement the MBS may be before a periodic national strategy revision; a reorientation or shift in national goals; stagnation or lack of progress in the uptake of malaria behaviors; the design phase of a new large-scale project; and/or any other transition point where behavioral data are needed to guide programmatic decision making, whether at the formative, implementation, or evaluative program stage.
+Decisions about the timing of an MBS should be led in close collaboration with host country governments, as well as any relevant donors and implementing partners.
 Two important considerations to keep in mind are that the MBS is designed to be conducted during or very shortly after the rainy season during high malaria transmission months and that once funding is secured, the survey requires approximately one year from planning discussions to finalization and dissemination of the report.
 PMI FY2023 Technical Guidance recommends that the MBS should not be conducted at the same time as the MIS, the MICS, or the DHS, with a minimum of eighteen months between the MBS and any of these other large household surveys, due to the intensive nature of these surveys.